vavpan/Customer-REST-API/README.md

 # Customer-REST-API

 <b>About the API</b>
 <p> An API for customer management.
 It is built with Java,Spring Boot and Spring Framework.
-You can view,update,add and delete customers who are stored in a database.
+You can view,update,add and delete customers who are stored in a database.</p>

 <b>Features</b>
 <ul>